minkaotic/front-end-notes/notes/Accessibility.md

   ```
 - Make use of iconography to highlight the failed field without purely relying on colour
 - Provide specific instructions for fixing the issue, i.e. "Email address must contain a single @." rather than just "Invalid email address"
+- Keep error messages polite and avoid blaming the user, i.e. stick with "Please enter your email address", rather than "You forgot to enter your email address"
 - Use `aria-describedby` to associate additional instructions with the failing field:
   ```html
   <input type="email" id="email" name="user-email" class="error-input" aria-describedby="email-desc">